belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` ... and I'm Romain.
 People think I'm a Java expert, but security is not field of expertise.
 Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.

-`DPL` Sort of doing something akin to "Continous Security" - pretty much like you already probably do with Continuous Integration.
+`DPL` So you have Continuous Integration and we add Security... let's call it continuous security.

 `RPE` Exaclty.
 That being said, where do we start?
 Because security is a rather broad topic to say the least ?
 For many java dev or architect it is a daunting task !